Yoobic/stencil-bugs/README.md

 ## Steps to Reproduce

-Attempt to build `operations-common-mobile` - `ng build --project operations-common-mobile`.
+Attempt to build operations-related libraries - `npm run build:operations`

 Seems to be related to this: https://stackoverflow.com/questions/50405930/aot-angular-6-directive-somecomponent-expected-0-arguments-but-got-1-for.